Zika-dev/Kahoot-autoplay/README.md

 - ## Warning

-- If your internet is slow you can try chaning the sleep function at line 87.
+- If your internet is slow you can try changing the sleep function at line 87.

 - This only works on the quiz and true/false gamemode at the moment.